lindhor/geoportal-server-catalog-wiki/Mapping-XML-element-to-Elasticsearch-field.md

-## Mapping xml elements to Elasticsearch fields
+## Mapping XML elements to Elasticsearch fields

 In Progress